 Milford Sound is a must-visit in New Zealand, but there are multiple ways to see the stunning scenery of the region.
-The Milford Sound cruise vs helicopter tour offers two very different experiences.
-On my recent trip to New Zealand, I was able to enjoy both experiences; I did the bus and dinner cruise tour, and the next day, I went with Over the Top Helicopters on a scenic flight over the area.
+The Milford Sound cruise vs. helicopter tour offers two very different experiences.
+On my recent trip to New Zealand, I was able to enjoy both experiences; I did the bus and nature cruise day trip with Real Journeys, and the next day, I went with Over the Top Helicopters on a scenic flight over the area.

 Views from the Milford Sound nature cruise